gonsolo/chipyard/GONSOLO.md

 # Notes about working with Chipyard

 ## Overview
-Three things are needed to successfully run a simulation on a Nitefury II:
+A few things are needed to successfully run a simulation on a Nitefury II:
-1. A bitstream that is flashed onto Nitefury: firesim.mcs or firesim.bit
+1. A bitstream that is flashed onto Nitefury: firesim.mcs or firesim.bit.
+2. A working XDMA (and XVSEC) driver.
-2. The simulator: FireSim-rhsresearch_nitefury_ii
+3. The simulator: FireSim-rhsresearch_nitefury_ii.
-3. A working Linux environment: linux-uniform0-br-base[-bin|.img]
+4. A working RISC-V Linux environment: linux-uniform0-br-base[-bin|.img]

 TODO: How to make them.

 ## Conda